ElliotDelgado/convert-osu-beatmap-to-osustream/README.md

-# Convert osu! beatmap to osu!stream beatmap
+# Convert osu! beatmap to osu!stream
 Python script that osu! beatmap to an osu!stream beatmap

 Uses **BeatmapCombinator** from [osu!stream source-code](https://github.com/ppy/osu-stream/tree/master/BeatmapCombinator), which takes an adjusted osu beatmap and converts it to osu!stream file format (osz2).